Great-Sun-Group/greatsun-dev/devEnvNext.md

 - [ ] Conduct team review of credex-dev implementation
 - [ ] Gather feedback from users
 - [ ] Plan next iteration of improvements

+## 11. Additional Tasks
+- [ ] Update Node.js version in Dockerfile (current version 14.x is deprecated)
+- [ ] Review and update Python package versions in requirements.txt
+- [ ] Implement error handling and logging in init-environment.sh and start-services.sh
+- [ ] Create a troubleshooting guide for common setup issues

 ## Notes
 - Prioritize tasks based on immediate project needs